danyangzhao/chessville/progress.md

 - Checkmark indicators show when crops are ready
 - More robust error handling prevents cascading failures
 - Detailed logging makes debugging easier

 **Date Fixed:** March 4, 2025

-## Current Development Focus:
-- Further enhance mobile responsiveness
-- Quality-of-life improvements
-- Performance optimization
-- New crop types
-- Tutorial improvements

-## Connection Errors After Auto-Harvesting Updates (March 4, 2025)

-**Issue:** Connection errors were occurring after implementing the auto-harvesting improvements and turns-to-harvest counters.

-**Status:** Fixed

-**Description:** After implementing the auto-harvesting improvements, users were experiencing errors when trying to connect to a game.
-The error logs showed:
-- `farm-manager.js:1145 Uncaught ReferenceError: getState is not defined`
-- `client-core.js:61 Critical initialization error: ReferenceError: FarmManager is not defined`
-- `socket-manager.js:394 Socket not initialized`

-**Diagnosis:** These errors were caused by:
-1. The `getState` function was referenced in the `processTurn` function but was missing from the actual implementation.
-2. There was a mismatch between the functions exposed in the public API and those referenced in the code.
-3. The socket initialization was failing due to dependency issues.

-**Solution:**
-1. Added the missing `getState` function to the FarmManager module to expose farm state for debugging.
-2. Created an alias for the initialize function as initializeModule for backward compatibility.
-3. Updated the public API to expose all required functions including autoHarvestCrop and updatePlotDisplay.
-4. Added error handling and re-initialization logic to the SocketManager's joinRoom function to prevent failures when the socket is not properly initialized.

-**Benefits:**
-- Game connects properly without initialization errors.
-- The auto-harvesting improvements and turns-to-harvest counters work correctly.
-- Added error recovery mechanisms to prevent cascading failures.
-- Improved robustness of the initialization sequence.

-**Date Fixed:** March 4, 2025